dana-i2cat/mqnaas/examples/hello-world/README.md

   * Test capability

-  The way to test HEllo world capability is creating a resource with the capability bound and calling the auto-published REST API.
-Using `cURL` as HTTP client is the simplest option.
+  The way to test the Hello world capability is to create a resource with the capability and calling the auto-published REST API.
+To use `cURL` as HTTP client is the simplest option.

     * Create a resource with this command in a shell: